Return to Dr. Bischoff's Homepage

 Assessment Task

-Choose 1 student in the class you are visiting as a focus student.
-Observe the student for 3 lessons and score the student on the rubric you have made.
-So you should have 3 rubrics scored.
+Choose 2 student in the class you are visiting as focus students.
+The chosen students should have different ability levels.
+Observe the students for 3 lessons and score the students on the rubric you have made.
+So you should have 3 rubrics scored for each student.

-Task 3: Reapply the same rubrics to the same students.
+Task 3: Reapply the same rubrics to the same students during one more observation.
 In writing describe what learning appeared to occur of not occur and describe why you believe this to be so.

 Students will be scheduled to complete science education field experience in local schools on a regular basis.
 Students who do not completely fulfill the field requirements are at serious risk of failing the course.
 Furthermore, you may fail the course if the report from the cooperating teacher raises serious concerns about your professionalism.